splunk/observability-workshop/docs/dashboards/datalinks.md

 ## 1. Introduction to Data links

 Data Links allow you to create dynamic links on properties that appear in a chart’s data table and in list charts.
-Once enable this allows you to swiftly jump into external systems or SignalFx dashboards.
+Once enable this allows you to swiftly jump into external systems or Observability Cloud dashboards.

 ## 2. Configuring an integration with Splunk

 !!! note "Informational exercise only"
-    This module is purely informational and serves only to educate how to link from SignalFx into Splunk
+    This module is purely informational and serves only to educate how to link from Observability Cloud into Splunk

 Goto **Settings → Organizations Settings → Global Data Links** and click on **New Link**{: .label-button .sfx-ui-button-blue}